MH-Electronic/RISC-V-Processor-Design/Single-Stage RISC-V Processor/readme.md

-# Single-Cycle RISC-V SoC Implementation
+# Single-Cycle RISC-V SoC Implementation Phase 1

 This repository contains the Verilog HDL implementation of a **Single-Cycle RISC-V Processor** optimized for the Lattice **CertusPro-NX (LFCPNX-100)** FPGA using Lattice Radiant.